hannibal002/SkyHanni/CONTRIBUTING.md

 - Follow the format examples from the template and remove the categories that do not apply to your PR.
 - A PR might include multiple changelog categories simultaneously.
+- Outside of Technical Details, write entries from the player's point of view.
+Name the behavior a user can observe, not the code that produces it.
+"Fixed wrong Kuudra Key cost in Instance Chest Profit" belongs in the changelog, "fixed an inverted discount calculation" belongs in the **What** section.
+- Refer to a feature by its name and capitalize it, along with every SkyBlock proper noun.
+This includes the names that read like ordinary words, such as Hunting Box or Instance Chest Profit.

 Here is an explanation of which changes belong to each category: